per1234/.github/workflow-templates/check-javascript-npm.md

-# "Check JavaScript (NPM)" workflow
+# "Check JavaScript" workflow (npm)

 Workflow file: [check-javascript-npm.yml](check-javascript-npm.yml)

 Use [eslint](https://eslint.org/) to lint and check formatting of the repository's JavaScript code.

-For projects that use NPM.
+For projects that use [npm](https://www.npmjs.com/).

 ## Assets